Wilhelmina at a Car Show Original Bosch

 -- Miggs Burroughs, Artist

-Unique, experimental, thought-provoking and inherently gorgeous, describes the traditional photography, eclectic art and mixed media created by artist Wilhelmina de Haas.
+Unique, experimental, thought-provoking and inherently gorgeous, describes the traditional photography and art created by artist Wilhelmina de Haas.
 Often symbolic and with hidden meanings, Wilhelmina likes to describe her artwork as being "Subject to Interpretation" where the viewer is free to interpret the piece as they want, think what they want about it, and then decide what it means - not only what the piece means as a whole, but most importantly what that piece means to them.

-Artwork concentrates on digital collage, traditional decoupage, acrylic painting, and fine art photography.
-Themes include car art, pin-up from the 50's, movie starlets, female erotica, vintage cartoons, religious-themed, classic and abstract art.
+Artwork concentrates on digital collage, acrylic painting, and fine art photography.
+Themes include pin-up from the 50's, movie starlets, female erotica, vintage cartoons, religious-themed, classic and abstract art.
 Influences include Warhol, Richard Prince, Hierenymous Bosch, Van Gogh and Dali.

 “Garden of Earthly Delights – Panel Three"